Alejandro Sabella: Leeds United and return to Argentina

-During the close season, Sabella was sold to Leeds United for £400,000.
+During the close season, Sabella was sold to First Division Leeds United for £400,000.
 He played for Leeds without much success between 1980 and 1981, making 23 appearances and scoring two goals.
 John Lukic used to give him a lift to training and matches from Sabella's digs in Sheffield.

 In December 1981, Sabella started looking for an Argentine club and was eventually sold to Estudiantes de La Plata.
 Under coach Carlos Bilardo, the team reached the semi-finals of the 1982 Nacional tournament (Sabella was injured in the first semi-final match against Quilmes).
 Subsequently, Sabella, together with Marcelo Trobbiani, José Daniel Ponce and Miguel Ángel Russo, made up the solid midfield of the Estudiantes team that went on to win two back-to-back championship titles.

 When Bilardo was put in charge of the Argentina national team, Sabella competed for his place with veterans Norberto Alonso and Ricardo Bochini, as well as younger players like Carlos Daniel Tapia, Jorge Burruchaga and Diego Maradona.
 Sabella played eight times for the national team, playing in all four games in the 1983 Copa América and in four friendlies; against Chile in May 1983 (as substitute), Paraguay in July 1983, Brazil in June 1984 and Uruguay in July 1984.